CourtA96/PiAnalysis/README.md

 ## Introduction

-PiAnalysis is a package that contains functions that compute pi using the Chudnovsky algorithm and compare it to the value of pi that Julia computes.
-It also has functions that count the recurrences of each digit of pi and compare how the count varies for different intervals, and a function that plots the count as a pie chart.
+PiAnalysis checks the accuracy of pi in Julia, counts the number of recurrences of the digits of pi in a given interval, compares the recurrences in two given intervals and plots the recurrences as a pie chart.

 ## Functions

 ### chud(prcsn::Int)

-Function to compute pi using the Chudnovsky algorithm. chud() takes the desired precision of BigFloat as input.
+Function to compute pi using the Chudnovsky algorithm.
+The algorithm found at [Wolfram MathWorld](http://mathworld.wolfram.com/PiFormulas.html).

+chud() takes the desired precision prcsn of BigFloat as input.

 #### Example code: